Stanwukong/javascriptfordummies/day_1/Functions/README.md

 This folder contains practice of functions that:
-# Produce return types (String, Number, NULL and undefined value)
+# Produce return types (String, Number, NULL and undefined values)
 # Insert elements into the DOM
 # Change properties of elements in the DOM
 # Remove elements from the DOM